sosy-lab/benchexec/doc/container.md

 which are replaced by empty directories.
 To overwrite the default configuration, simply specify other directory modes for one or more of these directories.
-Note that if you specify a different directory more for one of them, the default configuration for the other directories will still be used.
+Note that if you specify a different directory mode for one of them, the default configuration for the other directories will still be used.
+Of course you can always specify additional directory modes for other directories.
-So for example, to disable the overlay mount (e.g., on systems that do not support it) and keep the default modes for `/run` and `/tmp`, simply specify `--read-only-dir /`.
+So for example, to disable the overlay mount (e.g., on systems that do not support it) and keep the default modes for `/run` and `/tmp`, simply specify `--read-only-dir /`, and if additionally you need certain directories to be writable, add `--full-access-dir ...` for them.

 In general, for a good isolation of runs and reproducibility of results, we advise to use directory access modes that are as restrictive as possible.